CHCAA-EDUX/scientific-computing-01/readings/class3_modules.md

 ```

 ## Virtual Environments
-As packages get updated, some of their functions might change.
+As packages get updated, some of their functions will change.
 This means that a package or program might require a specific version of a package to function correctly.
 To ensure that your program uses the correct versions you should use a _virtual environment_.

 A virtual environment is essentially a seperate Python installation which you can install packages to.
 As a rule of thumb, each project you work on should have its own virtual environment to ensure that everything works correctly.